MartySkinner/Indigo-apcupsd/README.md

-# acpupsd Plugin
+# APCUPSD Plugin

+This is a software plugin for the [Indigo Home Automation Server](http://www.indigodomo.com).
+The plugin allows access to the current state information for many models of [APC](http://www.apc.com) UPSes that can be physically attached to a computer via USB or a special networking cable.

 > Because of the volatile nature of individual components within GitHub repositories such as this one, [__please only download actual releases__](../../releases).
 Any other downloads may result in an incomplete plugin, repeated errors in the Indigo log and/or incorrect behavior of the plugin.

-> Note: This plugin **requires** the separate apcupsd software package (<http://www.apcupsd.org>) to be installed and running on whatever machine your APC UPS is connected to.
+> Note: This plugin **requires** a separate apcupsd software package (<http://www.apcupsd.org>) to be installed and running on whatever computer your APC UPS is physically connected to (not limited to Macs).
+While this separate package offers lots of configuration options, its default installation usually results in a perfectly usable setup for this plugin.

-This is a software plugin for the [Indigo home automation software](http://www.indigodomo.com).
-The plugin allows access to the current state information for many models of [APC](http://www.apc.com) UPSes.

-Unless otherwise noted, this plugin's releases should work without modifications with Indigo 6 and Indigo 7.
-With Indigo 5, minor steps after the plugin has been installed must be performed—[see below](#installing-and-using-the-plugin-on-indigo-5).
+Unless otherwise noted, this plugin's releases should work without modifications with Indigo 6 and higher.
+With Indigo 5, minor steps after the plugin has been installed must be performed first—[see below](#installing-and-using-the-plugin-on-indigo-5).
 It is possible the plugin might work in earlier versions of Indigo but no testing has been done on them.

-## Upgrading from Versions Below 0.5.0
+## Upgrading from Plugin Versions Below 0.5.0

-If you are running a previous version lower than 0.5.0 you will need to take a few extra steps to migrate to the newer version.
+If you are running a previous version of the plugin lower than 0.5.0 you will need to take some extra steps to migrate to the newer version.
 This should be a one-time activity, although future versions may have their own set of migration steps.

 1. Run the Indigo client on the Indigo server system.
 1. Select the __Plugins &mdash;> apcupsd &mdash;> Disable__ menu option to disable the older plugin.